smikhalevski/roqueform/README.md

 ## Custom error messages

-You can customize messages for errors raised by Doubter:
+You can customize messages of validation issues detected by Doubter:

 ```ts
 import { createField } from 'roqueform';